 - 1A.16 A small entity shall present sufficient information in the notes to the financial statements to meet the requirement for the financial statements to give a true and fair view of the assets, liabilities, financial position and profit or loss of the small entity for the reporting period. - 1A.17 A small entity is not required to comply with the disclosure requirements of Section 3 (to the extent set out in paragraph 1A.7) and Sections 8 to 35 of this FRS.
-However, because those disclosures are usually considered relevant to giving a true and fair view, a small entity is encouraged to consider and provide any of those disclosures that are relevant to material transactions, other events or conditions of the small entity in order to meet the requirement set out in paragraphs 1A.5 and 1A.16.
-In accordance with paragraph 3.16A a small entity need not provide a specific disclosure (including those set out in paragraph 1A.18 and Appendix C to this section) if the information is not material.

-- 1A.18 As a minimum, where relevant to its transactions, other events and conditions, a small entity shall provide the disclosures set out in Appendix C to this section. - 1A.19 The paragraphs of this FRS that are cross-referenced in Appendix C are also highlighted in those sections by including an \ in the left-hand margin. - 1A.20 In addition, a small entity is encouraged to make the disclosures set out in Appendix D to this section, which may nevertheless be necessary to give a true and fair view.
+However, because those disclosures are usually considered relevant to giving a true and fair view, a small entity is encouraged to consider and provide any of those disclosures that are relevant to material transactions, other events or conditions of the small entity in order to meet the requirement set out in paragraphs 1A.5 and 1A.16. - 1A.17A In accordance with paragraph 3.16B a small entity need not provide a specific disclosure (including those set out in paragraph 1A.18 and Appendix C or Appendix D to this section, as relevant) if the information resulting from that disclosure is not material, except when required by the Act regardless of materiality. - 1A.18 As a minimum, where relevant to its transactions, other events and conditions, a small entity reporting in the UK shall provide the disclosures set out in Appendix C to this section and a small entity reporting in the Republic of Ireland shall provide the disclosure set out in Appendix D to this section. - 1A.19 The paragraphs of this FRS that are cross-referenced in Appendices C and D are also highlighted in those sections by including an in the left-hand margin. - In addition, a small entity is encouraged to make the disclosures set out in Appendix E to this section, which may nevertheless be necessary in order to give a true and fair view and meet the requirements of paragraph 1A.5.